On the use of cross-fitting in causal machine learning with correlated units: Introduction

 So how should cross-fitting for causal machine learning be performed when study units may be correlated?
 We argue that, in many correlated data settings, one can use the same cross-fitting techniques as would be appropriate as if units were independent.
 That is, \textit{ignoring correlation and simply splitting units independently} is sufficient to eliminate empirical process bias.

 \textbf{Contribution}.
-In this manuscript, we justify the use of ``as-independent'' cross-fitting in the correlated setting.
+In this manuscript, we establish a unifying theorem to justify the use of ``as-independent'' cross-fitting even in the correlated setting.
 First, Section \ref{sec:methods} formalizes our argument mathematically, demonstrating the precise conditions under which we can expect that the empirical process bias term will be asymptotically negligible, even when the correlation structure is ignored in the splitting process.
-Next, we use simulation experiments to demonstrate in Section \ref{sec:applications} that in many correlated data settings, even in finite samples, this na\"{i}ve technique tends to empirically exhibits performance similar to---and, occasionally, better than---proposed techniques that eliminate correlation between folds.
+Next, we use simulation experiments to demonstrate in Section \ref{sec:applications} that in many correlated data settings, even in finite samples, the performance of this na\"{i}ve technique match---and, occasionally, outperform---proposed techniques that eliminate correlation between folds.
 Section \ref{sec:conclusion} synthesizes our findings with a few concluding remarks.